IceChes/RenderDistance/README.md

 Players are confined to a tiny map.
 Every session, the game rules change to make the environment more hostile.
 Eventually, respawns are disabled, and the final player wins.

 ## The Session System
 A session is a period when all players are online at the same time.
 A standard RenderDistance session lasts three hours.
 When the session ends, players must stop gathering resources or engaging in combat.
-They are allowed to do trivial tasks like finish building a small base or farm.
+They are allowed to finish trivial tasks they have already started like building a small base or farm.
 Exact details are up to mods.

 ## Map Overview
 The map is 12x12 chunks, or 192x192 blocks.
 All entities outside of the border will be deleted, including you.
 At the center of the map there is a spawn platform.
 The platform contains a level 1 beacon.
 In the nether, there is a nether fortress and bastion remnant.
 The nether fortress may be modified to include certain things like nether wart if they are not present.
 MODS: You can place structures using the